 - Medical malpractice claims that have a cap of $500,000

 - Claims against state and municipal governments that have a cap of $200,000

 Remember, in Florida; comparative negligence is used.
 This means each party is assigned a percentage of fault for an accident.
 If you are assigned a percentage of fault, then this amount will be deducted from the value of your claim.

 If you are injured in an accident caused by someone else, you have rights.
 One right is to recover compensation for your injuries and losses.

-Unfortunately, these cases can be complex and confusing, which is why it is smart to work with personal injury lawyers from Fetterman & Associates, PA.
+Unfortunately, these cases can be complex and confusing, which is why it is smart to work with personal injury lawyers from Fetterman Law.
 Our team is ready to help you recover the compensation you deserve for economic and non-economic damages that you experienced because of the accident and injuries you suffered.